Komal-Kalbhor/AV---Innoplexus-Sentiment-Analysis-Hackathon/README.md

 ##### Data Description
-train.csv Contains the labelled texts with sentiment values for a given drug
+train.csv Contains the labelled texts with sentiment values for a given drug test.csv contains texts with drug names for which the participants are expected to predict the correct sentiment

 ##### Variable	Definition
 unique_hash	   Unique ID
-text	text pertaining to the drugs drug	drug name for which the sentiment is provided sentiment	(Target) 0-positive, 1-negative, 2-neutral test.csv test.csv contains texts with drug names for which the participants are expected to predict the correct sentiment
+text	         text pertaining to the drugs drug	         drug name for which the sentiment is provided sentiment	     Target) 0-positive, 1-negative, 2-neutral

 ##### Evaluation Metric
 The metric used for evaluating the performance of the classification model would be macro F1-Score.